-LIC Housing Finance Fixed Deposits-Yield of 11.8%-Should we invest?
+LIC Housing Finance Fixed Deposits-Annualized yield of 11.8%-Should we invest?

 Last week there was advertisement of LIC Housing Finance Fixed deposits in business standard news paper.
 This article is based on request from Rajeev Saxena on suggest a topic.
 LIC Housing Finance FD schemes are not new.
 These are being issued to general public for the past few years.
 In this are article, I would provide some insights about LIC Housing Finance Fixed deposit scheme, its features and drawbacks.